tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

 Our test method calls the new GetFormattedAddress method with values for all of the arguments but address2, which is passed as an empty string.
 Then we use the Assert.AreEqual(_expected_,_actual_) method to tell the test framework that we expect the result to match the string <code class="codespan">"a<br />b c, d"</code>.
 On running this test (Ctrl+R, A), Visual Studio will give us a little green checkmark to indicate that the code met our expectations (no Assertions were in error).

-_Note: if you are following along with this project in Visual Studio, you will need to add a “using UnitTestPresentation;” to the top of your test class_
+_Note: if you are following along with this project in Visual Studio, you will need to add a "using UnitTestPresentation;" to the top of your test class_

 <div class="imgBox">
   <a href="http://www.tiernok.com/LTDBlog/unittesting/orig/TestRun1.png" title="See larger image size"><img src="http://www.tiernok.com/LTDBlog/unittesting/TestRun1.png" alt="Test Run results" /></a><br /> Viewing Test Run Results